Chapter 11: Every Light On

 No response.

 He called at 3:31.
 Four rings and voicemail.
-Maren’s recorded voice — professional, level, the voice she built for other people’s worst days — and he hung up without leaving a message because the sound of the voice she used at work made his chest go tight and airless.
+Maren’s recorded voice — professional, level, the warm steady instrument she used at work — and he hung up without leaving a message because the sound of that practiced calm made his throat go tight and airless.

 Called again at 3:47.
 The time they always woke.
 The number that had become load-bearing — the one fixed point in the structure of whatever the dreams were.
 Voicemail.

 He stood at the kitchen window.
-Bend was dark and cold and silent in the way that high desert is silent — not empty but indifferent, the silence of a landscape that has no opinion about what happens inside the buildings it surrounds.
+Bend was dark and cold and indifferent — high desert silence, the landscape holding no opinion about what happened inside the buildings it surrounded.
 His hands were on the counter, palms flat — Maren’s gesture, borrowed without asking.
 He hadn’t noticed until now.

 Called at 4:15.
 At 4:52.
 At 5:30, when the sky behind the Cascades went from black to the thin gray that precedes nothing — not sunrise, not warmth, just the acknowledgment that the earth had turned.